The Földiklinik in Hinterzarten

 Another focus area of the Földi Clinic is the interdisciplinary care of patients with obesity-related lymphedema.
 Comprehensive dietary counseling, exercise programs, and psychological support have been established.

-Particularly Attractive Location in the Black Forest
+Especially appealing location in the Black Forest